jeyabalajis/aws-certified-sa-pro-notes/docs/compute/ec2.md

 The goal of Capacity Rebalancing is to keep processing your workload without interruption.
 When Spot Instances are at an elevated risk of interruption, the Amazon EC2 Spot service notifies Amazon EC2 Auto Scaling with an EC2 instance rebalance recommendation.

 > Capacity Rebalancing helps you maintain workload availability by proactively augmenting your fleet with a new Spot Instance before a running instance is interrupted by Amazon EC2.
 You can switch on _Capacity Rebalancing_ in your Auto-Scaling-Group (ASG) configuration.

+> Spot instances are usually reclaimed by AWS based on the supply and demand of its global computing capacity. _For highly reliable solutions, avoid using Spot instances, as reliability will take a hit._

 ## Elastic IPs